-If the material covered there is unfamiliar, you should work through it before starting A224.
+If the material covered there is unfamiliar, you should work through it before starting this module.
 It is best to do this over several weeks, so that you have time to absorb it, rather than trying to cram it all in immediately before starting the module.

 In a less formal way, listening to, and thinking about, a wide range of music would be good preparation.
 The module ranges from classical through jazz and musical theatre to folk and pop music.
-The more you have already got into the habit of thinking as you listen, ‘What makes this music sound the way it does?’ the more you will be ready to embark on A224.
+The more you have already got into the habit of thinking as you listen, ‘What makes this music sound the way it does?’ the more you'll be ready.